 \section{Experiments}

-To quantify the \textit{edge penalty} imposed by the hyperscale-optimized architectures, we evaluate the inference characteristics of all Mamba architecture variants using three distinct methodologies:
+To quantify the \textit{edge penalty} imposed by the hyperscale-optimized architectures, we evaluate the inference characteristics of all Mamba variants using three distinct methodologies:

-\begin{enumerate} \item \textbf{GPU baseline}.
+\begin{enumerate}[topsep=2pt, partopsep=0pt, parsep=2pt, itemsep=1pt, leftmargin=*] \item \textbf{GPU baseline}.
 We run the open-source GPU kernels on a single NVIDIA A100 GPU to establish the cloud-native performance ceiling. \item \textbf{Analytical modeling}.
-We utilize the Stream modeling framework~\cite{stream} to estimate the performance on edge chips.
-Stream can model a variety of hardware architectures and has explicit support for compute-bound, sequential SSM formulations~\cite{fine-grained}. \item \textbf{Roofline analysis}.
-We apply a roofline model to determine the theoretical maximal throughput based on the operational intensity of each operator. \end{enumerate}
+To estimate performance on edge chips, we use the Stream modeling framework~\cite{stream}, which supports a variety of hardware architectures and has explicit support for compute-bound, sequential SSM formulations~\cite{fine-grained}.
+We extend Stream with support for Mamba-3's MIMO state expansion and RoPE embeddings. \item \textbf{Roofline analysis}.
+We apply a roofline model to determine the maximal theoretical throughput based on the operational intensity of each operator. \end{enumerate}

-For the analytical and roofline models, we define a hardware architecture representative of modern edge accelerators: a MAC array of 1024 MAC elements and SIMD array of 32 lanes operating at 250 MHz, supported by 2 MB of on-chip SRAM and two channels of LPDDR5, providing a total of 34 GB/s off-chip bandwidth.
+For the analytical and roofline models, we define a hardware architecture representative of modern edge accelerators: a MAC array of 1024 processing elements and a SIMD array of 32 lanes operating at 500 MHz, supported by 2 MB of on-chip SRAM and two channels of LPDDR5, providing a total of 34 GB/s off-chip bandwidth.
 We assume an average cost of 15 pJ/bit of off-chip memory traffic~\cite{mem-energy} and an aggregated 2 pJ/op for computation~\cite{op-energy}.

 The results in Table~\ref{tab:results} demonstrate that sequential formulations remain the optimal choice for Edge ASICs across all variants.
 The transition to Mamba-2 initially yields a modest improvement in edge throughput, attributable to the algorithmic simplification of the state transition matrix reducing the total number of state-update operations.
 The full impact of the Hyperscale Lottery materializes in Mamba-3.
-Engineered to maximize decode throughput in high-batch cloud environments, Mamba-3 exhibits a clear regression in the prefill phase: a $2\times$ increase in state-update operations results in a $-22\%$ throughput ($+28\%$ latency) penalty relative to Mamba-2.
+Engineered to maximize decode throughput in high-batch cloud environments, Mamba-3 exhibits a clear regression in the prefill phase: a $2\times$ increase in state-update operations results in a $-18\%$ throughput ($+22\%$ latency) penalty relative to Mamba-2.